tonyjsouthern/SF-Asset-Exporter/readme.md

 3) npm start to start the application

 ### Setup:
-In the main.js file on lines 7-9 you will find the the following three variables:
+In the main.js file on lines 8-10 you will find the the following four variables:
-Password Username Domain
+Password Username Domain URL

-In each of these variable replace the text following the = sign with the relevant information for your username, password, and domain.
+In each of these variable replace the text following the = sign with the relevant information for your username, password, URL and domain.
 Save the file and use the above instructions to run the application

 ### Running the application on windows:

 1) You must have Node.JS installed on your computer.
 To download Node.Js you can visit the offiicial site here: www.nodejs.org
 2) Download the zip above and unzip to a folder
-3) Click the install bat file and wait for the command prompt to exit (This file only needs to be ran once and never again after the intial run)
-4) Click "Run" bat file and the program will execute
+3) Click the "Assets-Exporter.exe" file within the root directory.